Cisco-Talos/clamav-documentation/src/manual/Usage/SignatureManagement.md

 man freshclam
 ```

-> _Tip_: Newer versions of Freshclam will create your database directory if it doesn't already exist.
+> _Tip_: Newer versions of FreshClam will create your database directory if it doesn't already exist.
 Older versions won't, and may fail unless you create it first.

-## Sigtool
+## SigTool

 ClamAV provides `sigtool` as a command-line testing tool for assisting users in their efforts creating and working with virus signatures.
 While sigtool has many uses--including crafting signatures--of particular note, is sigtool's ability to help users and analysts in determining if a file detected by *libclamav*'s virus signatures is a false positive.